Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 That being said, A5/1 is also pretty weak.
 It just wasn't completely neutered by sanctions and export restrictions.[^7]

 In 2000, Alex Biryukov, Adi Shamir and David Wagner figured out that you cryptanalyze A5/1 in real time using a time-memory tradeoff attack.
-One tradeoff allows an attacker to reconstruct the key in one second from two minutes of known plaintext or in several minutes from two seconds of known plain text, but he must first complete an expensive preprocessing stage which requires 248 steps to compute around 300 GB of data.[^7][^5]
+The setups allows an attacker to reconstruct the key in one second from two minutes of known plaintext or in several minutes from two seconds of known plain text, but he must first complete an expensive preprocessing stage which requires 248 steps to compute around 300 GB of data.[^7][^5]